ucsd-ml-arts/generative-audio-benjamin-chang-1/README.md

                         3. Generate new sound tracks modified using GANSynth
                         4. Mix together a horror background soundtrack using an audio mixer

-Future directions for this work could include generating a greater variety of background sounds and exploring more than just the
+A reasonably spooky and haunting background track was successfully created.
+Future directions for this work could include generating a greater variety of background sounds and exploring more than just the limited sound manipulation methods used in this project.

 ## Model/Data